 If you're using a derma roller at home, it's very important to cleanse the product after use and maintain proper skin hygiene.
 This will help you avoid infection and irritation.

-Best Shaving Kit: Bevel Starter Shave Kit with Safety Razor
+Best Shaving Kit: Bevel Shave Kit

 Bevel calls this a starter kit, but truthfully, this set finishes the job better than anything.
 It comes with a sturdy safety razor (and 20 replacement blades), as well as the brand's entire advanced-shave assortment: a priming oil, shave cream, replenishing balm, and lathering brush.
 The brand prides itself on preventing ingrowns and bumps while shaving thick, stubborn whiskers, which means it’s an outstanding pick for pretty much any shaver out there.